 The Broadband Team will conduct outreach to potential subgrantees based on previous ConnectSD applicants, internal listservs, and known broadband providers in the state to promote awareness of the BEAD application process.
-This outreach will occur both before the application round opens and during the application round to assist potential subgrantees with troubleshooting applications, collecting voluntary information regarding planned service areas on a rolling basis, and encouraging potential subgrantees to reach unclaimed locations.
+Current maps and the application process will also be promoted through social media, helping to ensure the information has as wide a reach as possible to potential applicants that do not fall under any of the previously mentioned categories.
+This outreach will occur both before the application round opens and during the application round to assist potential subgrantees.
+Prior to the opening of an application round, this communication will involve collecting voluntary information regarding planned service areas on a rolling basis and encouraging potential subgrantees to reach unclaimed locations.
+After the application round opens, outreach will be limited to assistance with troubleshooting applications or related technical assistance to ensure a fair and competitive process.